fennicahub/fennica-raw-csv-prepicker/README.md

 This is a package of two scripts for filtering the raw parsed ESTC csv.

+**OBS!** The scripts were developed and tested with **Python 3.6**.
+Who knows what might happen with another version!
+Definitely won't be pretty with Python 2.x.
+No additional libraries needed.

 [ESTC raw csv precleaner](#estc-raw-csv-precleaner) allows filtering erroneous and duplicated data to the raw csv and outputting filtered data in the save csv format.

 [ESTC csv fieldpicker](#estc-csv-fieldpicker) allows subsetting the csv and picking selected fields for further analysis.
 It maintains the same csv format, but only keeps selected fields (with value) and associated Cu-Rives numbers.